daos-stack/daos-azure/docs/deployment.md

 ## Quickstart

+The following instructions describe how to deploy a DAOS cluster using the default settings.

+The cluster will consist of 3 DAOS server VMs and 3 DAOS client VMs.
+The server and client VMs both use the [Standard_L8s_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/lsv3-series) SKU.

+The first client node will also be used as an admin node.

-These quickstart steps assume you will use the `bin/infrastructure.sh` script to deploy the required *[Infrastructure](infrastructure.md)* resources (VNet, Subnet, Network Security Group, etc.).
+In these instructions the `bin/infrastructure.sh` script will be used to deploy all required *[Infrastructure](infrastructure.md)* resources (VNet, Subnet, Network Security Group, etc.).

-It is also assumed that you will use all default settings.
+1. **Prerequisites**

+   Follow the instructions in the [Prerequisites](prerequisites.md) document to ensure that the required software is installed on your system and that you have configured the Azure CLI.

-1. **Clone the repo**
+2. **Clone the daos-azure repo**

    ```bash
    git clone https://github.com/daos-stack/daos-azure.git